Q: What's the most important thing to remember when a tornado warning occurs?

 Q: What should we do if there is a person with disabilities who needs assistance?

 A: By all means, the professor and classmates should heed the Good Samaritan concept and help that person reach a place of safety, whether it requires lending a hand or arm or carrying him or her.
-If necessary, use an elevator to get that person to the safest area in the building.
+If necessary, use an elevator to get that person to the recommended tornado shelter location in the building.

 Q: How will I know that it's OK to go back to my office or classroom?

 A: If you receive a text alert or email or have a weather alert radio or access to a TV or radio and you hear that the warning has ended.
 If you do not have access to those things, wait 20 minutes then use your cell or nearest office phone to call MTSU University Police at 2424 to find out if there is an "all clear."; You may need to call several times because many people may be trying to call.

 Q: Are we allowed to go home during a tornado warning?